 Aaahhh.
 Instead of working out today you can listen to some good music, read a book, get your nails done, or whatever you want to do for you.

 Instead of sweating your ass off for two hours today (I know you’ll miss that) you can wear regular clothes and smell clean for a full 24 hours.
 You’ve earned this time.

 My husband and I had done a (3-mile) mud run with obstacles before and wondered if the TM would be a similar format.
 It was.
 You need to know that there’s quite a bit of waiting during the TM.
 Waiting=resting=good thing.

 Lines build up at some of the obstacles so you get to rest a bit while waiting for your turn.
 (We waited less on our second Tough Mudder.
-It will just depend on how many people are running that day and the layout of the course).
+It will just depend on how many people are running that day (and in your heat) and the layout of the course).

 We were worried about our muscles getting too cold while waiting in long lines for obstacles but it didn’t happen at the TM.

 You’re forced to run at a much slower pace than you probably trained for (because of all the mud and not wanting to twist your ankles) and I think the slower pace keeps you from pushing your muscles too hard.

 Also, whenever I’ve run a half-marathon there are people getting first-aid all over the course starting as early as mile 5.